base-org/contract-deployments/mainnet/2024-08-27-disburse-basenames/README.md

 4. run make sign-disbursement1
 5. With your ledger connected, it will prompt you to sign the message hash
 6. With your ledger disconnected, this will generate a tenderly sim
-7. Copy the tenderly sim link into your browser and verify that the state transitions are valid
+7. Copy the tenderly sim link into your browser and verify that the state transitions are valid.
+Specifically check the BaseRegistrar state and see that the address is updated from our multisig to the address in the CSV